-Ryan Fellows will participate in a variety of activities including retreats, lectures, symposia, and other opportunities to engage in collaborative discussion and research with domestic and international partners.
+Ryan Fellows participate in a variety of activities including, lectures, symposia, team building events and opportunities to engage in collaborative discussion and research with domestic and international partners.

 Applications are by program nomination only.
-Current students should consult with their Director of Graduate Study (DGS) for the program's internal deadline.
-The deadline for receipt of nominees' applications is Friday, May 12, 2017, 11:59 PM.
-Programs must notify TGS of the names of their nominees as early as possible, but no later than Wednesday, May 10 to allow enough time for application submission.
+Current students should consult with their Director of Graduate Studies (DGS) for the program's internal deadline.
+The deadline for receipt of nominees' applications is Friday, April 24, 2020, 11:59 pm.
+Programs must notify TGS of the names of their nominees as early as possible, but no later than Tuesday, April 21, 2020 to allow enough time for application submission.

 Applications are by departmental/program nomination only.
 Current PhD students in their second (or third) year, who have shown exceptional scientific talent and who have committed to a specific research project in the area of nanoscience and technology, may be nominated by their program.
-(Typically students in their 2nd year are preferred, but the committee will consider 3rd year students who are outstanding.)
+(Typically students in their second year are preferred, but the committee will consider third year students who are outstanding.)